iyu46/RemovedConnectionAlerts/README.md

 Note: This plugin only tracks removals from when it's installed.
 It cannot show you your history from before installation.

 When you use this plugin, it's a good idea to regularly keep backups of your history files in case something happens to it.
+Backups can be done in the plugin settings as shown below.

 Your history files can be found next to the plugin itself.
 They are named `RemovedConnectionAlerts_{your Discord user ID number here}.config.json`.